Stefan1612/Bico-Hackathon-NFT-Marketplace/README.md

 ## Status

-The NFT Marketplace is currently running and fully functional on Kovan at
+The NFT Marketplace is currently running and fully functional on Goerli at

 1. NFT Market: 0xd86306eC52e8cC40d76071c4a0E21bF616a572a8